 \subsubsection{Seating policy:}

-We consider two different seating policies: (1) randomly assign students to seats and enforce that students always sit in their assigned seats (\textit{fixed seating}); (2) allow students to sit wherever they want (\textit{unrestricted seating}).
+We considered two different seating policies: (1) randomly assign students to seats and enforce that students always sit in their assigned seats (\textit{fixed seating}); (2) allow students to sit wherever they want (\textit{unrestricted seating}).

-Unrestricted seating could be more risky in that unvaccinated students could potentially group together.
-This would lead to a higher expected number of transmissions since unvaccinated students are more susceptible to COVID-19 infection and have a higher transmissibility if infected \citep{de2021vaccine,lopez2021effectiveness}.
+Unrestricted seating had the potential to be more risky in that unvaccinated students could potentially group together.
+This would lead to a higher expected number of transmissions since unvaccinated students were more susceptible to COVID-19 infection and had a higher transmissibility if infected \citep{de2021vaccine,lopez2021effectiveness}.

-On the other hand, fixed seating is operationally difficult to implement.
+On the other hand, fixed seating was operationally difficult to implement.
 Our initial simulations showed that the fixed and unrestricted seating policies lead to comparable risk (see Figure~\ref{fig:seating_policies_comparison} in Appendix A1).
 As a result, the University adopted the unrestricted seating policy; all simulation results shown here are thus based on unrestricted seating.